From Time Immemorial: Initial reception

 Some reviewers, while describing the book in favourable terms, did point to some deficiencies in Peters' scholarship.
-Martin Kramer in The New Leader (May 1984) wrote that the book raises overdue questions about the demographic history of Palestine in a way that cannot be ignored, but also referred to "serious weaknesses" in the book, and Peters' "rummaging through archives and far more balanced historical studies than her own for whatever evidence she can find to back up her thesis".
-He goes on to say that "It is specially unfortunate because on the central point of her book, the demographic argument, Peters is probably right."
-Daniel Pipes in Commentary (July 1984) initially stated that Peters' "historical detective work has produced startling results, which should materially influence the future course of the debate about the Palestinian problem."
+In an article written for The New Leader in May 1984, Martin Kramer wrote that the book raises overdue questions about the demographic history of Palestine in a way that cannot be ignored, but also referred to "serious weaknesses" in the book, and criticised Peters' "rummaging through archives and far more balanced historical studies than her own for whatever evidence she can find to back up her thesis".
+However, Kramer went on to say that this was "especially unfortunate because on the central point of her book, the demographic argument, Peters is probably right."
+In July 1984, Daniel Pipes, writing for Commentary, initially stated that Peters' "historical detective work has produced startling results, which should materially influence the future course of the debate about the Palestinian problem."
 He did, however, caution readers that "the author is not a historian or someone practiced in writing on politics, and she tends to let her passions carry her away.
-As a result, the book suffers from chaotic presentation and an excess of partisanship", and said that critics of her hypothesis should feel obliged to 'make a serious effort to show her wrong by demonstrating that many thousands of Arabs did not emigrate to Palestine in the period under question.'
+As a result, the book suffers from chaotic presentation and an excess of partisanship", and said that critics of her hypothesis should feel obliged to "make a serious effort to show her wrong by demonstrating that many thousands of Arabs did not emigrate to Palestine in the period under question."

-Two years later Pipes wrote in a letter to The New York Review of Books explaining positive initial reactions and later academic reviews, with the latter showing technical deficiencies of her book, but adding that Peters' central thesis, of large-scale Arab immigration into Palestine, had still not been refuted.:From Time Immemorial quotes carelessly, uses statistics sloppily, and ignores inconvenient facts.
+Two years later, in 1986, Pipes wrote in a letter to The New York Review of Books explaining positive initial reactions and later academic reviews, with the latter showing technical deficiencies of her book, but adding that Peters' central thesis, of large-scale Arab immigration into Palestine, had still not been refuted:From Time Immemorial quotes carelessly, uses statistics sloppily, and ignores inconvenient facts.
 Much of the book is irrelevant to Miss Peters's central thesis.
 The author's linguistic and scholarly abilities are open to question.
 Excessive use of quotation marks, eccentric footnotes, and a polemical, somewhat hysterical undertone mar the book.
 In short, From Time Immemorial stands out as an appallingly crafted book.Granting all this, the fact remains that the book presents a thesis that neither Professor Porath nor any other reviewer has so far succeeded in refuting.